RicoStaedeli/NLP2025_CQG/README.md

 ## Setup Instructions
 - For all notebooks you need to create an access token for GitHub.
 This access token has to be placed in Google Colab as a secret with the name "GITHUB".
 - To access the baseline model `meta/Llama-3.1-8B-Instruct` you have to register for Meta Llama 3.1 Model Family on Hugging Face.
 Then create an access token in Hugging Face and place it in Google colab as secret with the name "HF_TOKEN"
-- All notebooks are running in google colab and therefore you do not need a requirements.txt to install
+- All notebooks are running in google colab, and therefore you do not need a requirements.txt to install

 ---